-What's it like to be a A & S co-op student at UTSC?
+What's it like to be an Arts & Science (A & S) co-op student at U of T Scarborough (UTSC)?

-4th year, Computer Science Co-op student and CSA president
+4th year, Computer Science co-op student and Co-op Students' Association (CSA) president

-Work Terms at: Environment Canada, IBM Canada, and CIBC
+Work Terms at: Environment Canada; IBM Canada; CIBC

-Work Terms at Environment Canada and The Hospital for Sick Kids
+Work Terms at: Environment Canada; Hospital for Sick Kids

 This is a challenging program with significant long-term rewards.
 If you are someone who wants practical skills and are willing to put in the work, co-op will help you reach your goals.
 It not only gives you an opportunity to apply your learning in the workplace, but also a shines a light on where your talents can develop into careers that you may not have been aware even existed.